This post may contain affiliate links. Please read my disclosure policy.

-- Do not peel the zucchini before shredding.
+- Don't peel the zucchini before shredding.

 - Some zucchini may be drier than others.
 Always drain shredded zucchini in a fine mesh strainer.
 If the zucchini is dry you may not have any liquid extracted.
 If it’s a juicy squash, you may have a few tablespoons of liquid drained.

 - Do not press the zucchini to extract moisture.
 Some added moisture is what makes this cake so deliciously moist.

 - Discard any drained zucchini liquid.